Causal discovery in heavy-tailed models: Numerical results

-where the $\eps_j$ are regularly varying; for a detailed discussion of such time series models we refer to~\citet{basrak2009regularly} and~\citet[Chapter 7]{embrechts2013modelling}. \citet{Peters2009icml} prove that an AR($p$) process is time reversible, i.e., can be represented by an AR($p$) process in the reversed time direction if and only if the noise is Gaussian.
-In particular, for heavy-tailed noise variables, one can in principle detect the time direction from data.
-To do so, we run the EASE algorithm on each of the 12 stations, individually, using one week of lagged data.
-Each row of the dataset can be seen as one multivariate observation of 7 variables, namely the current value of a station discharge $X_0$ and the 6 lags $X_{j}$, $j = 1, \dots, 6$.
-Since we only consider the months of June, July and August, between 1960 and 2009, we remove the first 6 days of each year to ensure that each observation of the dataset contains 7 adjacent days.
-If one constructs a dataset in this way, the resulting multivariate observations are no longer independent.
-As noted by \citet{shimizu2006linear}, if the data come from an AR($2$) process, for example, $X_{7}$ can be considered as a hidden confounder of $X_{6}$ and $X_{5}$.
-This, however, should not pose any problem to the EASE algorithm, which is not affected by the presence of hidden confounders.
-By running the EASE algorithm on this dataset, we say that the direction of time has been correctly inferred if the estimated causal order $\widehat\pi$ is such that $\widehat\pi(j) < \widehat\pi(i)$ if $j < i$, for $i, j = 0, \dots, 6$.
+where the $\eps_j$ are regularly varying with comparable tails.
+For a detailed discussion of such time series models we refer to~\citet{basrak2009regularly} and~\citet[Chapter~7]{embrechts2013modelling}. \citet{Peters2009icml} prove that an AR($p$) process is time reversible, i.e., can be represented by an AR($p$) process in the reversed time direction, if and only if the noise is Gaussian.
+This means that for heavy-tailed random variables, one can in principle detect the direction of time from the data.
+For each station, we construct a dataset $D$ where the rows correspond to different days and the columns to different lags.
+We denote by $X_0, X_1, \dots, X_6$ the columns containing the current and lagged values of the station discharge.
+We then run EASE on the dataset $D$ and recover a causal order $\widehat\pi$ over the seven variables $X_0, \dots, X_6$.
+We say that the direction of time is correctly inferred if the estimated causal order places the lags in the correct position, i.e., $\widehat\pi(j) < \widehat\pi(i)$ if $j < i$, for $i, j = 0, \dots, 6$.
 EASE successfully recovers the direction of time for 11 out of the 12 stations.
-For comparison, order-LiNGAM finds the correct order for 9 out of the 12 stations.
+As a comparison, ICA-LiNGAM, and Pairwise LiNGAM find the correct order for 9 and 11 stations, respectively.